eklem/sidx-service-worker/README.md

 # sidx-service-worker
+Example library.
 Plain JavaScript attempt on running search-index through a service worker.
 As a PWA.
 Offline first.
 Search-index as backend, service worker as the middleware.

 ## Get going
 Fork repository from GitHub or install from NPM.
 Then: